Hi, I'm Jason Canon. I'm a PhD candidate in political theory at the University of Cambridge. The Novice is my notebook for thinking in public (¶26.1).

 Monogram

 I love blink-and-you'll-miss-it design.
 I chose the pilcrow for the site's monogram to mark the start of something new.
-Look closely enough and you'll find my initials inside.
-Yes, this is how I spend my free time.
+You'll also find my initials inside.
+This is how I spend my free time.

 Say Hello